Barbie Hsu: Relationships

 Hsu was a fixture in celebrity media, known for her high-profile relationships with male idols and two "flash marriages", which kept her in the public spotlight even after she had stepped back from acting.
-Her personal life has often been regarded as overshadowing her professional career, described as “daring in love and hate” and compared to the melodramatic plots of her own idol dramas.
+Her personal life has often been regarded as overshadowing her professional career, described as "daring in love and hate" and compared to the melodramatic plots of her own idol dramas.

-Hsu's first love began in 1994 with a student who was two years ahead of her at the Taipei Hwa Kang Arts School and lasted for three years until her graduation in 1997.
+Hsu's first love began in 1994 with a fellow student who was two years ahead of her at the Taipei Hwa Kang Arts School and lasted for three years until her graduation in 1997.
 She then dated Blackie Chen, after which they remained close friends.
 From late 1998 to 2000, she dated South Korean singer and Clon member Koo Jun-yup at the height of Clon's popularity.
 A fan of Koo, she was introduced to him by Taiwanese singer Yuki Hsu (sometimes misreported as Tarcy Su), who had covered the Mandarin version of Koo's song "Escape from City", at a party in Korea.
 They did not publicly confirm their relationship, during which Hsu faced pressure from Koo's fans due to circulating rumors, while Koo faced pressure from his management, who were concerned that a public romance could damage his idol career.
 In May 2000, Clon canceled a scheduled appearance on ASOS's television show 100% Entertainment at short notice to avoid fueling the romantic rumors.
 Dee subsequently criticized Koo and his management on air for their handling of the situation.
 Although it has been widely misreported that the breakup resulted from a dating ban enforced by Koo's management, Koo later stated that he personally ended the relationship out of concern for his career.